devdhawan2689/Frappe-Library-Management-System/README.md

 This File is responsible for interacting with the Frappe API and the Database for all operations.

-The reason to create seperate file for operatins is to make the code easier to run and understand.
+The reason to create seperate file for operations is to make the code easier to run and understand.

 The CSV Files,
 1. Library_Books_Database.csv